LucasTramonte/Classification-landscape-transformations/README.md

 ---

 ©2024 Team Feature Innovators.
-For questions or feedback, please contact us at joao-pedro.regazzi-ferreira-da-silva@student-cs.fr.
+For questions or feedback, please contact us at lucas.tramonte@student-cs.fr.